MuhammadKhairunnasNurdin/Laravel_PBL/README.md

    git push origin Your_Role
    ```

-8. Do Pull Request to discussion your change with Team:
+8. Do Pull Request to discuss the change with your team:
     - [Open This Branch](https://github.com/MuhammadKhairunnasNurdin/Laravel_PBL/tree/frontend) for frontend role
     - [Open This Branch](https://github.com/MuhammadKhairunnasNurdin/Laravel_PBL/tree/backend) for backend role
     - [Open This Branch](https://github.com/MuhammadKhairunnasNurdin/Laravel_PBL/tree/Your_Role) for other role